pit-ray/win-vind/usage/index.md

 <p align="center">Concepts of GUI Mode and Editor Mode</p>
 </p>

-Resident Mode is an evacuation mode to prevent bindings from being collisions with shortcut keys while gaming on Stream or using Vim.
+Resident Mode is an evacuation mode to prevent bindings from being collisions with shortcut keys while gaming on Steam or using Vim.
 For example, if you have added `<Esc>` into the keymap of Insert Mode for faithful Vim emulation, you can use Resident Mode to prevent a feature from being called by Vim's `<Esc>`.

 **Insert Mode** and **Resident Mode** pass all key messages to Windows, while **GUI Normal Mode**, **GUI Visual Mode**, **Edi Normal Mode**, **Edi Visual Mode**, and **Command Mode** block them.